 Aces in blackjackA hand with an ace is called a "soft hand" because we cannot go bust if we hit.
 For example, if we are dealt an Ace/Four (five or 15 points total) as our first card, it is impossible to bust by drawing another card, because if we were to draw a card with a value of 10 points, we would simply give the Ace a value of one, leaving us with a total of 15 points in hand.
 If we were to draw another ace from the ace/four hand, the hand could be either six or 16 points.

 Drawing an ace and a high value card, such as a seven, eight or nine, gives the player a strong starting hand to play based on what the dealer shows.
-It is important to play to the strengths of the Ace, but also to be aware of the potential danger we face when the dealer shows an Ace; it is an equally deadly weapon when used against us.
+It is important to play to the strengths of the ace, but also to be aware of the potential danger we face when the dealer shows an ace; it is an equally deadly weapon when used against us.

 The catch with split aces

-Another rule that can counteract the effectiveness of split aces is that we may only receive one additional card to each ace without taking a hit (just like a double).
-This severely hurts our chances if we are dealt two lower cards, such as a two and a four, two of our aces, giving us a total of 13 and 15 respectively, leaving us no option but to stand.
-Again, thanks to the flexibility of the onlineGamblingto play 21-player games that do not have such a rule.
+Another rule that helps the effectiveness of shared Assen says that we can only get one additional card to each ace without being allowed to land a hit (just like a Doubling).
+This significantly hurts our chances if we get two lower cards, such as a two and a four, two of our aces, giving us a total of 13 and 15 respectively, leaving us no option but to stand.
+Again, thanks to the flexibility of online gambling, try to play 21s games that do not have such a rule.

 Another rule that is far less enforced, but still exists, is the simple rule that states that players are not allowed to split aces, period.
 There are subspecies of blackjack where this rule applies.
 Stay away from such games.